M4rdom/PlayGround/README.md

 # PlayGround
-we all have to begin somewhere.
+we all have to start somewhere.